 All dental treatment requires ongoing maintenance.
 Complications can occur immediately following the procedure, or many years later.
 Patients need to consider the costs of maintenance as part of the overall treatment.

 Overseas clinics may appear to be “state-of-the-art”, but judging a clinic by its appearance is not duly diligent.
-It is necessary to have strict protocols in place such as the Australian Standards whereby certain classes of autoclaves must be used, as well as appropriate disposal of items after use.
+It is necessary to have strict protocols in place such as the Australian Standards whereby certain classes of autoclaves must be used, and appropriate disposal procedures must be followed after use.
 Dentists in other countries may claim their equipment is sterilised appropriately, but unless there are strict regulatory guidelines and systems in place, no-one would be held accountable.

 Australians are often reluctant to drink the water overseas due to concerns regarding hygiene and infection.
 It would be fair to question whether they would be willing to undergo a medical or dental surgical procedure overseas with less stringent guidelines than in Australia.